 Our contract assets relate to the Trademark Licensing revenue stream where arrangements are typically long-term and non-cancelable.
 Contract assets are reclassified to accounts receivable when the right to bill becomes unconditional.
-Our contract liabilities consist of billings or payments received in advance of revenue recognized as revenue when transfer of control to customers has occurred.
-Contract assets and contract liabilities are neted on a contract-basic.
-Contract basis.
-Contract Liabilities consist of billings of payments received in advance of revenue recognized as revenue when transfer of control to customers has occurred.
-Contract assets and contract liabilities are neted on a contract-basic.
-Contract basis.
-Contract basis.
-Contract the Standing the six months ended June 30, 2021 primarily relate to (i) \$27.9 million of revenues recognized that were included in gross contract liabilities at December 31, 2020, respectively.
-The changes in such contract balances during the six months ended June 30, 2021 primarily relate to (i) \$27.9 million of revenues recognized that were included in gross contract liabilities at December 31, 2020, (ii) a \$2.7 million increase in contract liabilities due to cash received in advance or consideration to which we are entitled remaining in the net contract liabilities due to certain trademark licensing contract modification.
+Our contract liabilities consist of billings or payments received in advance of revenue recognition and are recognized as revenue when transfer of control to customers has occurred.
+Contract assets and contract liabilities are netted on a contract-by-contract basis.
+Contract assets were §53.5 million and §53.0 million as of June 30, 2021 and December 31, 2020, respectively.
+Contract liabilities were §53.5 million and \$55.0 million and \$55.0